PolyRocketMatt/KMT/README.md

 }
 ```

+### Java

+KMT can be used within Java as well, since Kotlin is interoperable with Java.
+You do however need to provide the kotlin
+standard library in order for KMT to work.

 ## License

 KMT is licensed under the GNU General Public License (version 3).
 The relevant information for this license can be found [here](https://www.gnu.org/licenses/gpl-3.0.html).